St Mary's Church, South Brisbane: Subsequent developments

 In 1938, the presbytery was completely renovated.
 F. Chamberlain of Toowoomba was appointed as architect.
 The renovations were blessed by the Rev. J. English.
 The appearance of the building must have been altered quite dramatically.
 The archbishop expressed amazement at the alteration and the current building bears little resemblance to the original.
 The original gabled roof appears to have been altered to a hipped roof.

 With the influx of Catholic immigrants into the area after World War II, St Mary's became an important gathering place for a number of ethnic groups.
 Prior to the war the Lebanese community had used the church for Mass, which was said by their own priest, until their church in Ernest Street was constructed.
 A variety of Catholic communities, which lived initially in South Brisbane after emigrating, were invited to use the church.
 Italian, Dutch, Polish, Lithuanian and Slovenian people attended St Mary's for services conducted by their own priests.
 The Dutch Men's Choir performed at the church during the 1950s and 1960s.
 As late as 1993, the Lithuanian and Slovenian communities regularly met at the church.
 The Lithuanians conducted a regular Sunday Mass.
 The Slovenians, whose priest lived in Sydney, used the church less frequently.
 A plaque in Lithuanian is mounted on a wall at St Mary's.

 The school closed in 1964 and the school, convent and belfry have since been demolished.
 The St Vincent de Paul centre now occupies the site of the school.
 Of the original complex of buildings at St Mary's only the church and presbytery, which has been substantially altered, remain.
 The former presbytery is not considered to be of cultural heritage significance.

+Parish controversy

 In 2008, the church was the subject of controversy when the Roman Catholic Archbishop of Brisbane, John Bathersby, removed the church's long-serving priest, Peter Kennedy, following complaints that he was not observing standard Roman Catholic teachings and practices.
 Many of his parishioners left the church with him to continue holding services as St Mary's Community in Exile at the Trades and Labour Council building on Peel Street (200 m away).